Home > Northwest Shells & Marine Life > PNW Shells & Marine Life Photos > Nudibranchs,Sea Slugs > Acteonoidea, Cephalaspidea

 Green Bubble Shell

-intertidal Panama to Alaska size to 18mm
+intertidal to shallow subtidal size to 24mm

 Acteocina culcitella